Ashukr321/complete-Next_js-Basic-to-Advanced/README.md

         }
       export default ErrorBoundary
 * we also have to make page.tsx as client component
+* when we switch within the ui other slots is unaffected

+## 29 Parallel Routes
+Parallel routes are an advanced routing mechanism that allows for the simultaneous rendering of multiple pages within the same layout.

+* Use the @folder naming convention to define ⭐ slots ⭐ for your routes.
+* each slots is passes as a props to its corresponding layout.tsx file

+## Unmatched routes
+* when page reload  next js immediately search for  default.tsx page with in each un match  slot
+* default.tsx not found then next js render 404 page

 - [@Ashutosh kumar](https://github.com/Ashukr321)

 ## 🔗 Links